LeoYulinLi/leoresumebot/readme.md

 ## Demo
 http://resumebot.r32.me/

+## Features
+- The bot knows the context
+- You can ask the bot follow-up questions
+- Ask about details of my projects that are not listed on the resume (e.g. challenges)

 ## What can I say to it
 The bot process your input using NLP, so give it a try, it might understand you even if the wording is difference from what I would expect!